Nikhil-Manglore/valkey/PR2516_Analysis.md

 ### Attempt 1: Reduce calls to objectGetVal

 **Reasoning**: I initially assumed objectGetVal() was the reason for the regression so I reduced the number of times it was called throughout the codebase.
+I also removed the assert statement.

 **Result** No measurable improvement.